The library’s study environments and facilities

 - Södra rummet, with work spaces that are suitable for group work.

-- Two small teaching rooms with computer workstations.
+- One small teaching room with computer workstations.

 - A quiet room with reading places.